Dinklageodoxa

 Dinklageodoxa is a monotypic genus of flowering plant belonging to the family Bignoniaceae.
-It contains just 1 species, Dinklageodoxa scandens Heine & Sandwith.
+It contains just 1 species, Dinklageodoxa scandens.

 Its native range is Liberia in Africa.

-The genus name of Dinklageodoxa is in honour of Max Julius Dinklage (1864–1935), a German merchant who collected plants in West Africa, and the Latin specific epithet scandens means "to climb".
+The genus name of Dinklageodoxa is in honour of Max Julius Dinklage (1864–1935), a German merchant who collected plants in West Africa.
+The Latin specific epithet scandens means "to climb".
 It was first published by Heine & Sandwith in Kew Bull.
 Vol.16 on page 223 in 1962.